andres-moreno/reagent-modal/README.md

     "Close"]])
 ```

-This `Reagent` component has two HTML elements: a `<p>` with some
-text, and a `<button>` to close the modal--these elements can be
-substituted for any other code as can any of the styling.
+These Reagent elements can be substituted for any other code as can
+any of the styling--we are just providing a pattern.

 # How to Run the Code #